Progressive is one of the big 3 auto insurers in Florida. I’m going to share what I’ve learned from settling many cases with Progressive.

 Progressive Pays $10,000 of $20,000 Settlement for Herniated Disc

-Henry (not real name) was in a car that was T-boned by another car at an intersection in Miami-Dade County, Florida.
-Henry claimed that the accident caused or aggravated a herniated disc in her lower back.
+Henry (not real name) was the driver of the car in Liz’s case (that I just discussed above).
+Henry claimed that the accident caused or aggravated a herniated disc in his lower back.

 I represented Henry.